Leadership in Online Learning Mastery SeriesTrack : Online Management

 This module will provide you with the structures and models for quality online education.
 This module examines models of online learning through the lens of access, faculty satisfaction, student satisfaction, learning effectiveness, and scale in relation to cost-effectiveness and commitment.
 You will analyze successful institutional and programmatic models and structures in order to determine organizational models which can be effectively initiated to address your individual or institutional needs.

 - Analyze models for successful characteristics applicable to all institutions.

 - Develop an institutional plan formulated on models suited to your institution.

 Online Leadership II: Policy

 Student demand for flexible learning options, challenges to the Carnegie seat-time principles, credit hour standards, state authorization, transparency and proficiency questions, security, intellectual property concerns, and accreditation are some of the issues you may be facing in this dynamic arena.
-This workshop discusses the implications that these emerging trends in education will have on you, the policymakers and educators, while offering strategies for coping and succeeding as education leaders.
+This module discusses the implications that these emerging trends in education will have on you, the policymakers and educators, while offering strategies for coping and succeeding as education leaders.

 - Describe Strategic Questions Surrounding Educational Policy as they relate to your institution.